rp42dev/TattooSkWorkshop/README.md

 - **Lazy Loading** - The images are lazy loaded using the HTMX library combined with the Intersection Observer API.
 - **Zoom and Pan** - The images are zoomable and pannable using the JavaScript.
 - **Pagination** - The gallery is paginated on scroll using the HTMX library combined with Django pagination.
+- **Form Validation** - The form is Django form is validated using Django form validation with Bootstrap 5 form validation.
+- **Form Submission** - The form is submitted using the HTMX library combined with Django form validation.
+- **Seo** - The website is optimized for SEO using custom Model that can be added to the any page and created or updated from the admin interface.

 ### **Features Left to Implement**